 Fostering Mobile technology in the Travel & Tourism industry

 The advent and application of mobile technologies have an astounding impact on the tourism and travel industry.
-Travellers make a complete roadmap of their journey; choose various travel destination and tourism spots by surfing the internet through their mobile phones.
+Travelers make a complete roadmap of their journey; choose various travel destination and tourism spots by surfing the internet through their mobile phones.
 SMS (Short messaging) services are used to provide information for booking confirmation and even as a ticket which can simply be presented to the airline or the hotel and one is allowed to enjoy the service.
 The emergence of new and high-tech mobile apps has again stirred a revolution in mobile technology.
-This is especially helpful to allow a user to access internet and book services online.
+This is especially helpful to allow a user to access the internet and book services online.
 Hence, one can also book tour packages and other travel related services through the mobile.

 The relationship between TWO T’s travel and technology has rubbed their shoulder together to counter challenges faced by travelers and other stakeholders from industry.
-In this smartphone era, each customer looks for a personalized care.
+In this smartphone era, each customer looks for personalized care.
 To compete with this demand most of the businesses adopting mobile apps to serve and interact with customers in a more exclusive way.

 But what does this mean for the tourism industry?

-Mobility is considered best ally for the travel industry.
+Mobility is considered the best ally for the travel industry.
 This helps businesses to acquire new customers, retain old ones and serve customers in the most convenient way.
 This is why tourism enterprises need to adapt to this new technological shift and make sure they are able to reach their customers in the mobile environment and become an active part of their digital life.